 Yangon, the former capital, is normally the first and last stop of an itinerary.
 The sacred Shwedagon Pagoda is incredible with its golden dome and the best time to visit is in the early mornings or at sunset when monks make their offerings.
-We can also arrange some interesting interactions with various curators, researchers, authors and historians in the city.
-Don’t miss high tea at the colonial Strand hotel and we will help you navigate the circular railway in Yangon for an authentic journey.
+We can also arrange some interesting interactions with various curators, researchers, authors, and historians in the city.
+Don’t miss high tea at the colonial Strand Hotel and we will help you navigate the circular railway in Yangon for an authentic journey.

-Relax and soak up the tranquil surroundings from the shores of Lake Inle or aboard a local boat, you can even try the local leg-rowing technique.
+Relax and soak up the tranquil surroundings from the shores of Lake Inle or aboard a local boat; you can even try the local leg-rowing technique.
 Delve into the floating stalls of fruit and vegetables on market day or visit the Intha stilted villages and temples.
 We can also arrange some incredible treks in the surrounding Shan hills or spend the day with an environmentalist to gain an insight into the impact of tourism in the Shan state.

 The beaches of Ngapali are still relatively untouched by tourism and are a lovely simple place to relax at the end of a holiday.
-However for those wishing to experience a world class hotel, we suggest flying to Thailand instead.
+However, for those wishing to experience a world class hotel, we suggest flying to Thailand instead.
 Alternatively sail between the two countries on a luxury boat, through the azure waters of the Mergui Archipelago.
 Here you can try your hand at fishing and freediving, visiting Moken villages and remote islands or spotting various wildlife above and below the water.

 A unique way to see parts of Myanmar is from a bird’s eye view.
 We offer hot air balloon rides over the humbling temples of Bagan and above the serenity of Lake Inle.
-The best time to do this is at sunrise between October-March when the weather is at its best and we can make it all the more special with a champagne breakfast waiting at your landing spot.
+The best time to do this is at sunrise between October-March when the weather is at its best and we can make it even more special with a champagne breakfast waiting you at your landing spot.

 The roads in Myanmar are in a bad state, meaning that travelling from A-B is best done by plane or boat.
-There are a number of vessels navigating the Irrawaddy river between Yangon, Bagan, Mandalay and further north to Bhamo and Chindwin.
+There are a number of vessels navigating the Irrawaddy River between Yangon, Bagan, Mandalay and further north to Bhamo and Chindwin.
 We can determine which boat is right for you based on the style, routing, schedule, depth of draft for the month in question and budget.